ctsit/nacculator/README.md

   predefined values.
 Below are the current defaults :

       nogds    -> 0
-      arthupex -> 0
-      arthloex -> 0
-      arthspin -> 0
-      arthunk  -> 0
+      formver  -> 3

-  *If field is blank, always it will be updated to default value.*
+  *If field is blank, it will be updated to default value.*

 * **updateField**

-  This filter is used to update non blank fields.
+  This filter is used to update fields that already had a value in the REDCap export.
 Currently, only `adcid` is updated to 41.

 * **removePtid**